System Design Space

 1. Exactly the fields you need

-2. Schema as a shared contract
+2. Schema as shared contract

 3. Introspection and tooling

-5. API evolution without hard v1/v2 gates
+5. Evolution without hard v1/v2 gates

 Mini example: query tailored to a single screen

-Core idea from the book: describe data shape at the client layer for each UI use case.
+Core idea from the book: describe the data shape at the client layer for each UI use case.

 query UserCard($id: ID!) {